sagemath/trac_to_gh/Issue 3491.md

 # Issue 3491: slightly polish/improve how the cython pyx caching thing works

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3491

 Original creator: was